Are You Struggling To Stay Positive? Here’s How To Feel Good About Yourself Right Now

 • “I can’t find the love I want.”

-• “I failed again.”
+• “I’m disappointed again.”

 • “The world is a scary place.”

-With all the uncertainty in the world don’t let your negative thoughts and feelings rob you of the happiness that you deserve to feel today.
-Follow these steps and you’ll find yourself feeling more present, more connected, and more empowered to live a happy life full of love no matter what is going on around you.
+With all the uncertainty in the world don’t let your negative thoughts and feelings rob you of the happiness that you deserve.

 About the authors